Nilspace factors for general uniformity seminorms, cubic exchangeability and limits: On characteristic factors associated with nilpotent group actions

 \begin{theorem} Let $G$ be a finitely generated nilpotent group acting ergodically on a Borel probability space $\varOmega$, and let $G_\bullet$ be a filtration on $G$.
-Then for each positive integer $k$ the $k$-th Host-Kra factor of $(\varOmega, (G,G_\bullet))$ is isomorphic to an inverse limit of $k$-step nilsystems. \end{theorem} In particular, if $(\varOmega, (G,G_\bullet))$ is of order $k$ then it is an inverse limit of $k$-step nilsystems. \begin{proof} By Theorem \ref{thm:ergthyapp} the $k$-th Host-Kra factor of $(\varOmega, (G,G_\bullet))$ is isomorphic to an ergodic $k$-step filtered nilspace system.
+Then for each positive integer $k$ the $k$-th Host--Kra factor of $(\varOmega, (G,G_\bullet))$ is isomorphic to an inverse limit of $k$-step nilsystems. \end{theorem} In particular, if $(\varOmega, (G,G_\bullet))$ is of order $k$ then it is an inverse limit of $k$-step nilsystems. \begin{proof} By Theorem \ref{thm:ergthyapp} the $k$-th Host--Kra factor of $(\varOmega, (G,G_\bullet))$ is isomorphic to an ergodic $k$-step filtered nilspace system.
 Since $G$ is finitely generated, this nilspace system is an inverse limit of $k$-step nilsystems, by \cite[Theorem 5.2]{CGS}. \end{proof}

-\begin{remark} Using Theorem \ref{thm:ergthyapp} (resp.
-Theorem \ref{thm:HKgen}), the analysis of the asymptotic behaviour of a multiple ergodic average for a nilpotent group action can be reduced to the analysis of the corresponding average on a nilspace system (resp. nilsystem), provided that the average can be controlled by one of the seminorms from Definition \ref{def:ergsn} (in the usual sense of ``control" used in this area; see \cite[\S 2.3]{Fra} and the estimates in \cite[(7)]{Fra}).
+\begin{remark} Using Theorem \ref{thm:ergthyapp} (resp.\ Theorem \ref{thm:HKgen}), the analysis of the asymptotic behaviour of a multiple ergodic average for a nilpotent group action can be reduced to the analysis of the corresponding average on a nilspace system (resp.\ nilsystem), provided that the average can be controlled by one of the seminorms from Definition \ref{def:ergsn} (in the usual sense of ``control" used in this area; see \cite[\S 2.3]{Fra} and the estimates in \cite[(7)]{Fra}).
 While the family of averages controllable this way clearly includes the ones treated in \cite{HK}, there are also averages of interest in the area which it does not include (for instance, the averages in \cite{Host} are treated with seminorms whose construction differs from ours).
 Determining exactly which averages are controlled by each of the seminorms in Definition \ref{def:ergsn} is an interesting and potentially vast project which we do not pursue in this paper. \end{remark}